ftccats/ftccats.github.io/hardware/Wheels.md

 ## Mecanum Wheels
 Almost all high level teams will use these.
 They greatly increase movement options but also are more difficult to handle.
 More information can be found [here] (https://ftccats.github.io/software/ProgrammingMecanumWheels)
 ## Other wheels
 Other examples of wheels is the flywheels.
 These are used to quickly launch a projectile by running the wheels at a high speed and putting the projectile between the wheels.
-These are usually only used in very specific contexts such 2016's Velocity Vortex challenge.
+These are usually only used in very specific contexts such 2017's Velocity Vortex challenge.
+Another example is building collectors, such as in 2018's Relic Recovery, where teams often collected glyphs using inverse flywheels.